 In late October 2011, DHG BARTENDER was promoted to Chief Executive Officer (CEO).
 Bartender was already well known, having started in Halo: Reach and reaching the position of Clan Operator (CO).
 He was then transferred to Black Ops as CO just a short time before his CEO promotion.
 He and Batman worked diligently to create a family environment, a digital place for people to feel at home.

 With a much anticipated release of Call of Duty: Modern Warfare 3, DHG once again expanded.
 Divisions were now in Halo: Reach, Black Ops, and Modern Warfare.
-Though the success of the third installment in the Modern Warfare franchise is questionable, Activision made an incredible move with the creation of Call of Duty: Elite.
+Though the success of the third installment in the Modern Warfare franchise was questionable, Activision made an incredible move with the creation of Call of Duty: Elite.
 Elite started to give focus to Clans and competitive gaming.
 With this tool, and a very popular game, clans started expanding rapidly, and so did DHG.
 The next series of events are monumental, as they are the beginning of a new era in DHG.

 In September 2012, DHG Bartender invited a businessman and long-time friend, DHG Jaybone to join as Chief Financial Officer (CFO).
 This move was the beginning of a business plan.
 After receiving co-ownership from Batman, Bartender began to move forward with the creation of a business.
 Jaybone and Bartender filed the articles of incorporation with the State of New Hampshire and Die Hard Gamers was officially incorporated December 5, 2012.